Support and Guidance

 - Some flats find it helpful to organise a cleaning rota – this could be taking responsibility for different areas of the kitchen, or designated days for each flatmate.

 - If a flatmate is regularly leaving behind a mess, in the first instance you should discuss this directly with them, explaining the issues this is causing.

-- If the issues don’t get resolve, you can contact your Residence Life team who will be able to support with a flat mediation meeting to address cleaning concerns.
+- If the issues don’t get resolved, you can contact your Residence Life team who will be able to support with a flat mediation meeting to address cleaning concerns.

 My flatmates are always having friends over:

-- While living in halls of residence, it is permitted to have guests over to your flat (subject to coronavirus restrictions) – both your bedroom and communal areas.
+- While living in halls of residence, it is permitted to have daytime visitors over to your flat – both your bedroom and communal areas.
 Many students find it an enjoyable part of halls life to invite friends from other halls or off campus to join them for cooking or general socialising.

 - However, if you find that this is intrusive or that it happens too frequently, preventing you from using the kitchen yourself you should discuss the issue with the person who is disturbing you and let them know how it is affecting your use of the kitchen.

 - To be a considerate flatmate yourself, it can be helpful to pop a note on your communal whiteboard to inform others of when you will be having friends over or ask others in your group chat if you have one.
 Remember to follow the rules on guests if a friend is staying overnight.

 - You can also contact your Residence Life team who will help to facilitate agreements for use of the kitchen and flat.